 By the time the Cubs left New York, they led the Mets by a mere half-game.
 But it was the pitch that hit Santo that most of the Mets remembered.
 "After that nobody would intimidate us," recalled Pignatano.
 "I don’t think Santo clicked his heels after that."

 And after a doubleheader sweep of the Montreal Expos on September 10, the Mets took control of first place, never to relinquish it.
 The startling accomplishments continued.
-On September 12, Koosman and righty Don Cardwell were the starters in a doubleheader in Pittsburgh; both games ended 1-0 with each pitcher driving in the only run of his win.
+On September 12, Koosman and righty Don Cardwell were the Mets starters in a doubleheader in Pittsburgh; both games ended 1-0 with each pitcher driving in the only run of his win.
 (It was Koosman's only RBI of the season.)
 Three nights later in St. Louis, Steve Carlton struck out 19 Mets, but Swoboda hit two two-run homers in a 4-3 win.
 And finally, at Shea Stadium on September 24, rookie Gary Gentry threw a four-hitter against Carlton and the Mets beat the Cardinals, 6-0, to clinch the first NL East Division championship in history.

 The Mets finished the '69 season with a record of 100-62.
-The pitching staff threw 28 shutouts, including six by Koosman, who ended the season at 17-9 with a 2.28 ERA, 180 strikeouts, and a second All-Star appearance.
+The pitching staff threw a league-leading 28 team shutouts, including six by Koosman, who ended the season at 17-9 with a 2.28 ERA, 180 strikeouts, and a second All-Star appearance.
 He struck out 15 San Diego Padres in 10 innings on May 28 and piled up 23 consecutive scoreless innings in June.
 He won eight of his final nine decisions.

 In the inaugural NLCS, however, Mets pitching wasn't nearly as effective.
 This time the hitting picked them up.
 Koosman had a 9-1 lead in the fifth inning of Game Two, but he gave up six runs on seven hits in 4 2/3 innings before Hodges removed him.
 "The worst beating I ever took," he declared in an interview in 2008.
 Nonetheless, the Mets won the game, 11-6, and went on to sweep the Atlanta Braves and advance to their first World Series.
 "We were so elated," said Koosman.
 "I just wish it had happened later in my career, so I'd remember it more."

 As it turned out, the 1969 World Series provided a lifetime of memories.
-The Mets were heavy underdogs to the Orioles, Seaver lost the opener in Baltimore, 4-1, and it was up to Koosman to even the Series against lefty Dave McNally.
+The Mets were heavy underdogs to the Baltimore Orioles, Seaver lost the opener in Baltimore, 4-1, and it was up to Koosman to even the Series against lefty Dave McNally.
 "My goal from when I was 16 years old was to pitch a perfect game in the World Series," remembered Koosman.
-He came close, entering the seventh inning up 1-0, having not allowed a baserunner.
+He came close, entering the seventh inning up 1-0, having allowed but one baserunner.
 Paul Blair finally got the first Baltimore hit ("I shook off Grote and Blair hit a curveball"), stole second, and scored on a Brooks Robinson single to tie the game.

 But light-hitting infielder Al Weis singled in the go-ahead run for the Mets in the ninth with Koosman waiting on deck.
 Kooz got the first two outs in the bottom of the inning, before walking Frank Robinson and Boog Powell.
 Hodges brought in righty reliever Ron Taylor to get the last out and the Mets had tied the Series.